PenguinByte-Projects/Info/README.md

 - 👋 Hi, I’m @TitaniumBrowser
-- 👀 I’m interested in making a firefox fork with it's own look however i don't know a lot about coding yet.
+- 👀 I’m currently working on an independent Linux distro.
-- 🌱 I’m currently learning how to code
+- 🌱 I’m currently learning how to code.
-- 💞️ I’m looking to collaborate via email
+- 💞️ I’m looking to collaborate via email.
 - 📫 How to reach me: avalanche77@zohomail.com

 <!---